 This is quite drastic when compared to the other two grids within the Outback.

-The winter is the only acceptable time to visit this grid.
+Winter is the only acceptable time to visit this grid.
 The summer months are just too hot and considered to be dangerous!

 Festivals Throughout The Seasons